unioslo/mreg/docs/multi_contact_migration.md

 }
 ```

-Note: The deprecated `contact` field is automatically converted to `contact_emails` internally.
+Note: The deprecated `contact` field is automatically converted to the new `contacts` input internally.
 Space-separated emails are split into a list.
-If both `contact` and `contact_emails` are provided, `contact` is ignored.
+If both `contact` and `contacts` are provided, `contact` is ignored.

 #### Filters (`mreg/api/v1/filters.py`)